RolandasKvizikevicius/InventoryReader/README.md

 # InventoryReader
-Inventory browsing project for job candidacy
-Written in Java 8 using NetBeans 8.0.2
+Inventory browsing project for job candidacy written in Java 8 using NetBeans 8.0.2